In 2021, the market is saturated with multivitamins and supplements that claim to support eye health.

 - Eye Health by Physician’s Choice

 - Vision With AREDS 2 Formula by Nature Made

 While vitamins and supplements are designed to support your eye health and vision, they should be taken in conjunction with a balanced and nutritious diet.
 You can and should still take a multivitamin even when taking a specialty "eye vitamin" too.

-It is important to remember that over-the-counter supplements and vitamins are not all the same.
+It is important to remember that over-the-counter supplements and vitamins are not all the same in 2021.
 They may not have been evaluated by the FDA for efficacy.
 The best rule of thumb to follow is to talk to your doctor before taking any supplements or vitamins.

 Facts About Age-Related Macular Degeneration.
 (November 2018).
 National Eye Institute (NEI).